rtomas/animatedImageOnChain/README.md

 # Animated Image On Chain View

-This is a project that i made for fun.
-Hope you like it !

 An Animated Image save pixel by pixel all on chain.
 Each pixel can have a RGB color.

 View it online: http://animated-on-chain.vercel.app/